-8.74 The assumption for transit or emergency stopping places for 2019-2034 allows a vacancy rate and spare capacity.
+8.75 The assumption for transit or emergency stopping places for 2019-2034 allows a vacancy rate and spare capacity.
 It is unlikely that the extent of travelling will increase in the future, so no further transit or emergency pitches will be needed.
 However, this assumption should be kept under review.

-8.75 Table 8.11 summarises the number of residential, transit pitches/temporary stopping places, and bricks and mortar accommodation required over the period 2014-34.
-It shows that a further 149 Gypsy and Traveller pitches and 14 Travelling Showpeople plots are needed over twenty years.
-It should be noted that the first five year period is determined by survey responses, whilst future 5-year periods are determined by projections based on data collected by the surveys (see sections 8.50-8.52).
+8.76 Table 8.11 summarises the number of residential, transit pitches/temporary stopping places, and bricks and mortar accommodation required over the period 2014-34.
+It shows that a further 135 Gypsy and Traveller pitches and 14 Travelling Showpeople plots are needed over twenty years.
+It should be noted that the first five year period is determined by survey responses, whilst future 5-year periods are determined by projections based on data collected by the surveys (see sections 8.51-8.53).
 Additionally 4-5 transit sites or emergency stopping places each with 4-5 pitches are required in the first five years of the plan period.
-A total of 103 bricks and mortar accommodation units are required for period
+A total of 102 bricks and mortar accommodation units are required for period

 2014-34.
 Table 8.12 shows the Gypsy and Traveller accommodation needs for each study area local authority for the period 2014-2034.
+It is determined by annualising (i.e. dividing by 5) the 5 year needs figures for each local authority (as shown in Appendix 1).
+These are then added to the previous year's needs figures to form a cumulative total.